-9 Tips for Exquisite Phone Etiquette
+9 Tips for Exquisite Phone Etiquette in 2019

 Partnering with a telephone answering service can yield incredible results and happy customers.
 Learn how an answering service can help your business here:

-Positive interactions with a well-trained staff often increase your customers’ lifetime value to your business.
+Positive interactions with well-trained staff often increase your customers’ lifetime value to your business.
 Thus, providing proper call and customer service training to your team members is extremely important.

 If you don't think you have the resources or staff to solidify your customer experience, consider hiring someone who can provide the courteous and intelligent experience your customers demand.

 To improve your phone etiquette and ensure your customers receive an excellent experience, implement the nine tips outlined below.

 The first step to taking any call is to identify why your prospect or customer decided to pick up the phone.
 Learning the motive behind a call can dictate what the rest of your conversation will be.

 Is your caller an existing customer looking to address a problem they’re having with your service or product?
 Whoever answers the phone needs to treat these calls with urgency and exude sympathy within their tone.
 If your caller is a prospect looking for information about your company, you want to be charming.

 2. Speak With an Inviting Tone

 Your greeting on the phone sets the tone for the entire conversation.
 The very first words you speak need to communicate: “I am a friendly, intelligent professional, and I am very happy to speak with you right now.”
 Weirdly enough, pretending that you’re in front of the caller will make you sound more inviting.
 Even smiling when you’re on the phone makes a noticeable difference on the other end.